08 May 2022 » Podman Posts of Interest by tsweeney

 25 Sep 2018 » Cool thing: Pulling content directly from the Docker Daemon... by dwalsh

 I recently received a bug report about some huge container images not working correctly in Docker.
 So I suggested to the reporter that they try them with Podman.
 He responded that he saw the images with docker images, but did not see them with podman images.

 I explained to him that the Docker image and container database are separate from the Podman image and container database.
 I told him he would have to pull the images into Podman.
 Then I decided to try a cool feature of Podman, where I could pull images directly out of the Docker daemon.Read More

-13 Sep 2018 » Using Systemd with Podman containers by emacchi
+13 Sep 2018 » Using systemd to control the startup of Podman containers by emacchi

-Podman wasn’t designed to manage containers start-up order, dependency checking or failed containers recovery.
+Podman wasn’t designed to manage containers startup order, dependency checking or failed container recovery.
 In fact, this job can be done by external tools and this blog post describes how we can use the systemd initialization service to work with Podman containers.Read More

 15 Aug 2018 » Python3 support for Podman by jwhonce